Skip to Content

 Instructions

-4. Pour your overnight mask into your desired container, such as a small glass cosmetic jar or a condiment jar.
+4. Pour your overnight mask into your desired container, such as a small glass cosmetic jar.

-5. Immediately place your mask into the refrigerator to harden for at least 30 minutes.
+5. Immediately place your mask into the refrigerator for 30 minutes.
 This is important to ensure a smooth, pleasant texture that melts on contact with your skin.
-(See recipe notes.)

-3. Once the beeswax has liquified, add the vitamin E and stir to combine.
-Remove from heat promptly.
+3. After about 5 minutes, remove the mask from heat.
+Add the vitamin E and stir to combine.

-4. Pour your overnight mask into your desired container, such as a small glass cosmetic jar or a condiment jar.
+4. Pour your overnight mask into an airtight container, such as a small glass cosmetic jar with a lid.

 Notes

-• A small chunk of green tea wax is equal to about 1/16 of a teaspoon.
-However, this measurement does not need to be exact.
-You can add more green tea wax for extra antioxidant benefits, but you will end up with a darker coloured mask that is more likely to stain clothing and bedding.
+• You don't need to measure the green tea wax precisely.
+Adding more will add extra antioxidant benefits, but you will end up with a darker colored mask that is more likely to stain clothing and bedding.

 • Please be sure to place your mask into the refrigerator to harden.
-Leaving it at room temperature causes uneven cooling, which can make your final product lumpy or grainy.
+Leaving it at room temperature causes uneven cooling, which can make the mask lumpy or grainy.

-• If using matcha powder, know that it will leave some sediment at the bottom of your mask.
-However, the rest of the product will be smooth and silky.
+• If using matcha powder, know that it will leave some sediment at the bottom of your jar.
+However, the rest of the mask will be a smooth, silky green tea infused balm.

 Did you make this DIY?